 Plastic is a non-biodegradable substance.
 No organisms, no bio-engineered bacteria are coming to the rescue to break down the molecular make-up of any of the plastic we create.
 It’s here to stay.
 And a great deal of it is floating around a Texas-sized whirlpool called the Northern Pacific Gyre, which has become infamously known as the Great Pacific Garbage Patch.

 Since Moore began studying the gyre in 1997, the group’s analysis shows a five-fold increase in plastic quantities.
-Plastic pieces even outweigh surface zooplankton — the food source of most the area’s fish and birds — by 6 to 1.
+Do plastic pieces even outweigh surface zooplankton? the food source of most of the area’s fish and birds ? by 6 to 1.

 This is a moral problem as much as an ecological one.
 Until we clean up our act, our oceans and their inhabitants don’t stand a chance.